dergunovs/vue-linters-config/README.md

 ```
 import js from '@eslint/js';
 import tseslint from 'typescript-eslint';
+import vueParser from 'vue-eslint-parser';
 import pluginVue from 'eslint-plugin-vue';
-import vueParser from 'vue-eslint-parser';
-import eslintPluginImportX from 'eslint-plugin-import-x';
+import pluginImportX from 'eslint-plugin-import-x';
-import eslintPluginPrettierRecommended from 'eslint-plugin-prettier/recommended';
+import pluginPrettierRecommended from 'eslint-plugin-prettier/recommended';
+import pluginSonar from 'eslint-plugin-sonarjs';
+import pluginUnicorn from 'eslint-plugin-unicorn';
 import globals from 'globals';
 import { parser, options, ignores, settings, rules } from 'vue-linters-config';